Bordeaux, Bordeaux Sec

 Anaïs fell into it when she was little.
 Even if she first tried to work...

 Dominique never asked himself what he wanted to do...
 He always knew.
 Its...

 Bordeaux, Entre-deux-Mers,Bordeaux Supérieur,Haut-Médoc

 The vines of Château Léognan are in the heart of a bucolic property, protected from the Atlantic Ocean by the pine forest of the Landes.
-Located on the edge of the Pessac-Léognan appellation, the vineyard is characterised by its gravelly soil, which releases the heat stored during the day and thus helps the Cabernet Sauvignon to reach optimal maturity.
-Calls for competition from...Lire plus Learn more
+Located at the edge of the Pessac-Léognan appellation, the vineyard is located at the edge of the Pessac-Léognan appellation...Lire plus Learn more

 The vines of Château Léognan are in the heart of a bucolic property, protected from the Atlantic Ocean by the pine forest of the Landes.
 Located on the edge of the Pessac-Léognan appellation, the vineyard is characterised by its gravelly soil, which releases the heat stored during the day and thus helps the Cabernet Sauvignon to reach optimal maturity.
 Competitive due to the number of vines per hectare (10,000), the vines draw their nutrients in depth and concentrate them in the grains which are carefully sorted several times during the hand-picking, in order to guarantee a very fine quality of wine.
 All vintages are awarded gold medals at international competitions, and recognised by the leading professional magazines such as Gault and Millau, the Hubert Guide, Le Point, the Revue des Vins de France, Decanter, Sommelier International...